 WordPress.org vs. WordPress.com

-To understand how the whole WordPress business model is organized, both in terms of the development community and business ecosystem, it’s important to distinguish between WordPress.org, the open-source CMS – that became the most popular blogging platform on the internet; and WordPress.com, a set of hosting and software services, often packaged under a single subscription plan.
+To understand how the whole WordPress business-model">business model is organized, both in terms of the development community and business ecosystem, it’s important to distinguish between WordPress.org, the open-source CMS – that became the most popular blogging platform on the internet; and WordPress.com, a set of hosting and software services, often packaged under a single subscription plan.

 Therefore, WordPress.org is the open-source service managed by the WordPress Foundation.
 While WordPress.com is the hosting service and the set of premium features built on top of WordPress.com, and it’s managed by the business arm that Matt Mullenweg created, Automattic.